 Driven by a strong desire to do work that creates impact and benefits the society at large, Sangeeta was first introduced into the sector during her undergraduate days when she got a chance to volunteer with Teach India.
 Fast forward a few years, she interned with the development sector practice of a company that gave her a more nuanced understanding of the sector, the opportunities it holds and the role individuals can play in solving some of the pressing issues in and around them- should they choose to have a career in the sector.
 That internship made Sangeeta realize her passion for social change, and she eventually made the much awaited switch.

 As part of the Capacity Building team at Dasra, Sangeeta provides hands-on capacity building, consulting and grant management services to non-profit organizations spanning areas like business planning & strategy, finance & budgeting, operations management, communications, impact assessment etc.; enabling them to scale for transformative impact.

-With around four years of experience with the corporate spanning across program management, marketing, and sales roles; Sangeeta has handled planning, development and timely execution of various services and projects.
-She completed her Bachelors in Biotechnology and went on to pursue a Post Graduate Diploma in Management specializing in Marketing from Institute of Management Technology, Nagpur.
+With around four years of experience in the corporate sector, spanning across program management, marketing, and sales roles, Sangeeta has handled planning, development and timely execution of various services and projects.
+She completed her Bachelor's in Biotechnology and went on to pursue a Post Graduate Diploma in Management specializing in Marketing from Institute of Management Technology, Nagpur.

 She was a founding member of Aangan, which works to build safe communities that are free of child harm practices such as trafficking, hazardous work, child marriage, violence and abuse.
 She is a Dasra Social Impact Fellow (2012), a Ford Motor Company Fellow (2012), and an Ananta Aspen India Initiative Fellow (2013).